-The coming into force of the Financial System Reform Act and the publication of the report on security and transparency in the markets elaborated by the Aldama Commission and the recent Transparency Act, have amended and improved, in so far as Corporate Governance practices are concerned, through a ensemble of rules and regulations, some of which are of a clearly innovative nature, the system that was in force, or recommended, at the time.
+The coming into force of the Financial System Reform Act and the publication of the report on Security and Transparency in the markets elaborated by the Aldama Commission and the recent Transparency Act, and at last resort the Unified Code of Corporate Governance of the Listed companies, have amended and improved, in so far as Corporate Governance practices are concerned, through a ensemble of rules and regulations, some of which are of a clearly innovative nature, the system that was in force, or recommended, at the time.
 And there are still more innovations pending development in the near future.